marioem/GCD_CourseProject/CodeBook.md

 The *UCItidyDataMeans.txt* data set is derived from "Human Activity Recognition Using Smartphones Data Set" available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) using [*run_analysis.R*](https://github.com/marioem/GCD_CourseProject/blob/master/run_analysis.R) script.

-Original data set contains, among others, a 561-feature vector with measurements from smartphone accelerometer and gyroscope in the time and frequency domain, accompanied by the IDs of the subject taking part in the experiment and of the activity the subject was performing.
+Original data set contains, among others, a 561-feature vector with measurements from smartphone accelerometer and gyroscope in the time and frequency domains, accompanied by the IDs of the subject taking part in the experiment and of the activity the subject was performing.
 This 561-featre vector data set is the source of data used to prepare the tidy data set described in this codebook.

 Detailed description of every variable in the feature data set is available in the ***features_info.txt*** file distributed with the original data set.